MarkWattsBoomi/ui-component-file-downloader/README.md

 You can add attributes to the component to control it's appearance: -

-- Title  - String - The tooltip shown when the download icon is hovered.
+- title  - String - The tooltip shown when the download icon is hovered.
 "Download File" is the default.

-- Icon  - String - The name of a glyphicon to use as the download icon button e.g. "envelope".  "envelope" is the default.
+- icon  - String - The name of a glyphicon to use as the download icon button e.g. "cloud-download".  "envelope" is the default.

-- PointSize - Number - the pointsize to use for the icon e.g. 48 = 48pt.
-48 is the default
+- pointSize - Number - the pointsize to use for the icon e.g. 48 = 48pt.
+48 is the default.

+- onClickOutcome - String - the name of an outcome to trigger after the file downloads.  can be ommitted or blank.  default is none.